trws2/ml_practices_and_resources/day44/README.md

         - Discuss solutions for maintaining session persistence in a highly available load-balancing setup.
             - Database-backed Sessions.
 Description: Store session data in a relational or NoSQL database.
 Implementation: When a user logs in or starts a session, the session data is saved to the database.
 Each request can then check the database for session data, ensuring consistency across servers.
             - Distributed Session Store.
 Description: Store session data in a centralized, distributed data store to allow any server to retrieve session information.
 Implementation: Use databases like Redis, Memcached, or a SQL database to persist session data.
 This allows all servers to access the same session information regardless of where the request is routed.
+        - Having familiarized yourself with load balancers, consider a scenario where you deploy a website that serves static content, such as text and images.
+Would you choose a stateful or stateless load balancer, and why?
+            - I will use stateless load balancer as these are static content, may not need to track user session or maintain state information between requests.
+        - In this chapter, we have explored various functions of load balancing.
+In addition to different roles, load balancers are often responsible for mitigating distributed denial-of-service (DDoS) attacks.
+How can they distinguish between legitimate traffic and malicious traffic during such incidents?
+            - Load balancers mitigate DDoS attacks by analyzing traffic patterns for anomalies, implementing rate limiting, using behavioral analytics, checking IP reputations, serving CAPTCHA challenges, and performing Layer 7 inspections.
+They can also block known malicious IPs or regions, as well as the challenges posed by IP spoofing and distributed attacks.
+These techniques work together to enhance security and ensure legitimate traffic is prioritized.